nunezz708/mopidy-extras/README.md

 	* More
   * Runs as `mopidy` user inside the container (for security).

-You may install additional [backend extensions](https://docs.mopidy.com/en/latest/ext/backends/).
+You may install additional [backends](https://docs.mopidy.com/en/latest/ext/backends/) or [frontends](https://docs.mopidy.com/en/latest/ext/frontends/).

 ### Usage